Lumavate-Team/documentation/docs/2-development.rst

 	    The version template field is the first section of the Add Version page.
 The page will automatically update when a version is selected from the drop-down clearing any previously filled-out fields.

-      #.
+      b.
 All fields other than the version number field should have updated with the previous version’s information.
 Fill out the Version Number field with the new version’s version number.

          .. note::
 		Component-sets will also need a new image uploaded as the previous version’s image will not carry over.